Leveson Francis Vernon-Harcourt: Early life and education

-He died in 1907 at Swanage.

-Work
+Career

-He specialised in canal and harbour engineering.
-He was a pioneer in the use of scale models to predict the impact of man made structures in tidal waters, and was an active contributor to the Institution of Civil Engineers, and the author of several books on civil engineering.
+Vernon-Harcourt specialised in canal and harbour engineering.
+He was a pioneer in the use of scale models to predict the impact of man made structures in tidal waters.
+He was an active contributor to the Institution of Civil Engineers, and the author of several books on civil engineering.

 His career included acting as resident engineer for an extension to the West India Docks, London under John Hawkshaw, during the 1860s; superintendent of works at Braye Harbour, and construction of a pier at Rosslare.
 After 1874 he acted as a consultant engineer, and in 1882 was appointed professor of civil engineering at University College London.
 On his resignation in 1905 he was elected emeritus professor.